Learning When to Advise Human Decision Makers: Additional Details on Learning the Advising Policy

 We consider a simple form of these two-sided interactions, in which the input from the human to the algorithmic assistant is the human's (initial, unassisted) risk prediction, and the algorithmic assistant's advising policy determines whether or not to advise the human, providing advice only when it identifies that its advice is likely to improve the human's prediction.
 Thus, our human-AI collaboration is designed such that the human decision maker is operating on his own and makes predictions, while the learned advising policy is there to optimize the added value that the human can extract from his interaction with the AI advising system.

 Figure \ref{fig:framework} presents a diagram of the advising-policy approach that we take for AI-assisted decision making, which we demonstrate in the pretrial-release decision setting.
-We first learn an advising policy by using predictions that humans made in previous experiments, about how likely a criminal defendant is to violate his release terms if released.
-Then, we conduct a large-scale experiment on Mechanical Turk to evaluate human prediction performance when they interact with our learned advising policy.
-Our experimental results show that an advising policy is indeed learnable from data and that humans assisted by this learned advising policy make significantly more accurate predictions than human decision makers assisted by the constant advising policy, and achieve comparable performance to the risk-assessment algorithm.
-We further explore how our interactive-advising approach affects human learning, human decision makers' responsiveness to algorithmic advice, and the performance of human decision makers with respect to defendants' racial groups.
+We first learn an advising policy by using predictions that humans made in previous experiments about how likely a criminal defendant is to violate his release terms if released.
+Then, we conduct a large-scale experiment on Mechanical Turk to evaluate human prediction performance when decision makers interact with our learned advising policy.
+Our experimental results show that an advising policy is indeed learnable from data and that humans assisted by this learned advising policy make significantly more accurate predictions than human decision makers assisted by the constant advising policy, and achieve comparable performance to the risk-assessment algorithm, thus improving over the state-of-the-art.
+We further explore how our responsive-advising approach affects human learning, human decision makers' responsiveness to algorithmic advice, and the performance of human decision makers with respect to defendants' racial groups.